-The moment you establish confidence within yourself about the impermanence of the impermanent factors, you have emerged into the Noble Eightfold Path.
-A disciple who has emerged into the Noble Eightfold Path is known as "saddhānusārī" or the disciple with confidence.
-The Buddha teaches that the saddhānusārī disciple uses his confidence as a foundation to investigate this process further.
-He is then known as "dhammānusārī" or a disciple who has partially realized the nature of things but has not yet attained the state of stream enterer.
-Both saddhānusārī disciples and dhammānusārī disciples are on the fruit of stream entry.
+The moment you establish confidence within yourself about the impermanence of the impermanent factors, you have emerged to the Noble Eight Fold Path.
+A disciple who has emerged into the Noble Eight Fold Path is known as "saddhanusari" or the disciple with confidence.
+The Buddha teaches that the saddhanusari disciple uses his confidence as a foundation to investigate this process further.
+Then, he is known as "dhammanusari" or a disciple who has partially realized the nature of things but has not yet attained the state of stream enterer.
+Both saddhanusari disciples and dhammanusari disciples are on the fruit of stream entry.
 If one continues to tread this path further with diligence, he will become a stream enterer.
-At some point on his journey, such a person will realize "Yam kimci samudaya dhammam sabbam tam nirodha dhammam," all things that arise due to causes will cease to be once the causes cease to exist, thereby, realizing the impermanent nature of things.
+At some point on his journey, such a person will realize all things that arise due to causes will seize to be, once the causes seize to exist, thereby realizing the impermanent nature of things.
 This realization arises with the direct goal of realizing the four noble truths.
-Such a disciple has the sammāditţhi or right view.
-Such a disciple has recognized the Noble Eightfold Path and is immersed in the path.
-He is called a noble disciple who is accomplished in view, accomplished in vision, who has arrived at this perfect Dhamma, who sees this perfect Dhamma, who possesses a trainee's knowledge, a trainee's true knowledge, who has entered the stream of the Dhamma, a noble one with penetrative wisdom, one who stands squarely before the door to Nibbāna.
+Such a disciple has the sammadhitti or right view.
+Such a disciple has recognized the Noble Eight Fold Path and is immersed in the path.
+He is called a noble disciple who is accomplished in view, accomplished in vision, who has arrived at this perfect Dhamma, who sees this perfect Dhamma, who posses a trainee's knowledge, a trainee's true knowledge, who has entered the stream of the Dhamma, a noble one with penetrative wisdom, one who stands squarely before the door to Nibbana.

-When the disciple is mindful of the six sense bases in this meditation, he involuntarily becomes more in command of his senses.
+When the disciple is mindful of the six sense bases in this meditation, he involuntarily becomes more in command on his senses.
 That is how he remains unbound to external objects.
-The moment a fetter is created, the paticcasamuppādo or dependent co-arising comes into effect.
+The moment a fetter is created, the patichchasamuppada or dependant co-arising comes into effect.
 When the six sense bases arise, contact arises.
 When contact arises, feeling arise.
-When feeling arises, craving arises.
+When feeling arises, desire arise.
+When desire arises, craving arises.
 When craving arises, clinging arise.
-When clinging arises, formation of kamma to be ripened arises.
+When clinging arises, arranging of karma to be ripen arises.
 Due to the arranging of karma, one takes rebirth.
-Through this meditation, he will realize how this dependent coarising arises from the six sense bases.
-So, he meditates in an effort to prevent bonds, fetters, and defilements from forming by cultivating mindfulness on these sense bases.
+Through this meditation, he will realize how this dependant co-arising arises from the six sense bases.
+So, he meditates in an effort to prevent bonds, fetters and defilements from forming by cultivating mindfulness on these sense bases.

-When he recognizes these impermanent sense bases within himself, he realizes that other beings, too, have impermanent sense bases.
-Outside of him, whatever forms, sounds, odours, tastes, tangibles, and thoughts exist, he understands that they are impermanent and it is the same for him and for others, too.
+When he recognizes these impermanent sense bases within himself, he can surmise in other beings too exist impermanent sense bases.
+Outside of him, whatever forms, sounds, odours, tastes, tangibles and thoughts exist, he understands that they are impermanent and that it is the same for him, and for others too.
 Therefore, he remains detached.
-"Yathā ca uppannassa saṃyojanassa pahānaṁ hoti taṁca pajānāti," as he investigates this with insight, when existing fetters are finally destroyed, he understands how that happens.
-This is done by yonisomanasikāro or investigation of this process using wise consideration, as you just learned.
-It is by applying yonisomanasikāro that will enable you to develop the ability to see the true nature of things.
-Investigating with wise considerations means investigating the way the Buddha taught us.
-It is through seeing correctly that you can destroy these fetters that bind you to continued existence.
+As he investigates this with insigh, when existing fetters are finally destroyed, he understands how that happens.
+This is done by yonisomanasikara or investigation of this process using wise consideration, as you just learned.
+It is by applying yonisomanasikara that you develop the ability to see the true nature of things.
+Investigating with wise considerations means investigating the way how the Buddha taught us.
+It is through seeing correctly, that you can destroy the fetters that bind you to continued existence.
 If you do not do this, you continue to be attached.